 It's a misnomer to call HPV the "cervical cancer" virus.
 It has been known for years that human papillomaviruses are associated not only with genital warts and cervical cancer, but also with various other cancers including anal cancer, penile cancer, and cancer of the vulva.
-In recent years, however, scientists have found a strong association with other types of cancer, too – cancers of the mouth and throat.
+In recent years, however, scientists have found a strong association with oral cancer, too – specifically cancers of the mouth and throat.
 Some scientists have even hypothesized that by 2020 these cancers could even replace cervical cancer as the most common cancer caused by HPV.

 HPV Infection as a Risk Factor

 Although, worldwide, most mouth and throat cancers are still associated with tobacco use and/or alcohol, studies have begun to show that HPV may be another major source of risk.
 HPV seems to be particularly strongly associated with cancer of the tonsils, although it is also found in biopsy samples from other sites nearby.